uci-uav-forge/uavf/docs/contributing.rst

     :width: 50%
     :align: center

-So, to avoid development hell, we put the bulk of the functionality into the ``main`` branch, install ``main`` package (and all of its dependencies) onto the vehicle's system python, and then we can just import the ``uavf`` package and use its functionality in our ROS scripts.
+So, to avoid development hell, we put the bulk of the functionality into the ``main`` branch, install ``main`` package (and all of its dependencies) onto the vehicle's system python, and then we can just import the :py:package:`uavfpy` package and use its functionality in our ROS scripts.

 The Golden Rule of ROS Development
 ``````````````````````````````````